delta-incubator/delta-sharing-rs/README.md

 Once you've created the IAM user, you must configure the profile name and region to allow Kotosiro Sharing Server to access the S3 bucket.
 The location of the credentials file is specified by the environment variable `AWS_SHARED_CREDENTIALS_FILE`.
 If this variable is not set, the credentials file should be located at `~/.aws/credentials`.
+ Kotosiro Sharing utilizes the [Object Store](https://crates.io/crates/object_store) crate with the [aws-config](https://crates.io/crates/aws-config) feature, which requires the `AWS_PROFILE` and `AWS_REGION` environment variables if you use S3 Delta Table backend.

   2. **Google GCP**